Textualize/rich/README.md

 console = Console()
 ```

-Most applications will require one `Console` instance.
-The easiest way to manage your console would be to construct an instance at the module level and import it where needed.

 The Console object has a `print` method which has an intentionally similar interface to the builtin `print` function.
 Here's an example of use:

 ```python
 console.print("Hello", "World!")
 ```

 As you might expect, this will print `"Hello World!"` to the terminal.
-Note that unlike the `print` function, Rich will word-wrap your text to fit within the terminal width.
+Note that unlike the builtin `print` function, Rich will word-wrap your text to fit within the terminal width.

 There are a few ways of adding color and style to your output.
 You can set a style for the entire output by adding a `style` keyword argument.
 Here's an example: